 For further information on uses of cryosurgery for treatment of tumours, please see the National Cancer Institute’s page on cryotherapy.

 Cryosurgery involves the use of a cryoprobe which at it’s tip forms an 6-10mm ice ball that reaches temperatures as low as -50°C. The cryoprobe tip destroys nerve tissue by causing extensive vascular damage to the nerve sheath capillaries.
 This then causes demyelinazation (breakdown of the myelin sheath) and degeneration of the axon.

 An important feature of cryosurgery treatment to appreciate is that the essential aspects of the nerve, the epineurium and the perinerium, remain intact therefore preventing the possibility of formation of a stump neuroma on the foot.

-There are approximately 140 Podiatrists using the cryosurgery technology.
+There are approximately 140 Podiatrists using cryosurgery for Morton’s neuroma.
 Over the last nine to ten years more than 50,000 cryosurgery procedures have been performed collectively, with success rates ranging from 80-97%.

 The majority of Morton’s Neuroma patients obtain complete pain relief, or significant improvement, immediately following cryosurgery treatment.
 The cryosurgery denatures the nerve sheath (Morton’s neuroma are contained within the nerve sheath).
 Following cryosurgery the nerve regenerates at between 1-3 millimetres per day; therefore the axon regeneration should be complete within several weeks.
 It appears the long lasting pain relief is due to the reduction of neural oedema and nerve sheath fibrosis of the Morton’s Neuroma.